The 4 Best Ways To Receive Payments On Facebook Marketplace

 Selling On Poshmark For Beginners in 2023 | Tips To Make Sales

-2. You can receive payments through Zelle.
+2. You can receive cash payments if you sell locally

-Though scammers create fake Zelle notifications to deceive you.
+But scammers create fake Zelle notifications to deceive you.

 We all know that Zelle transfers are fast and instant.

-And Zelle notifications come through texts and emails.
+Also, Zelle notifications come through texts and emails.

-Also, Zelle email notifications don’t go to your spam.
+They don’t go to your spam.

 But scammers will ask you to check your spam email.